divvun/divvunspell-sdk-swift/README.md

 ## License

-libdivvunspell is available under the MIT license.
+DivvunSpell is available under the MIT license.
 See the LICENSE file for more info.